Aleutian tern: Distribution and habitat

 Map of the Chukchi Sea (Western Alaska).

 During breeding season, the colonies gather along Pacific coastlines of Alaska and Russia.
-More precisely, breeding colonies have been located along the coast of Chukchi Sea (western Alaska), on the Seward Peninsula and Yukon-Kuskokwim River Delta along the Alaska Peninsula, in the Aleutian Island, in the Kodiak Archipelago, on the Kenai Peninsula and Copper River delta, and along the Gulf of Alaska.
-The current worldwide minimum breeding population has been estimated at 31 000 birds, with most colonies occurring in the Siberian region of Russia (25 602 birds in 89 colonies) and the remaining 18% occurring in Alaska (5 529 birds in 111 colonies).
+More precisely, breeding colonies have been located along the coast of the Chukchi Sea (western Alaska), on the Seward Peninsula and Yukon-Kuskokwim River Delta along the Alaska Peninsula, in the Aleutian Islands, in the Kodiak Archipelago, on the Kenai Peninsula and Copper River delta, and along the Gulf of Alaska.
+The current [when?] worldwide minimum breeding population has been estimated at 31 000 birds, with most colonies occurring in the Siberian region of Russia (25 602 birds in 89 colonies) and the remaining 18% occurring in Alaska (5 529 birds in 111 colonies).
 However, within the last decade, there have been reports of colony declines and disappearances at individual sites in Alaska.

 This species is strongly migratory, and although the wintering range is poorly known, it is believed to lie off Indonesia and Malaysia.
 Small flocks of the species have been increasingly sighted in coastal areas around Hong Kong in spring and fall, around Singapore and Indonesia between October and April, and in coastal waters of Java, Bali and Sulawesi during December.
 The regular appearance of Aleutian terns in fall off Hong Kong suggests one possible route for southbound migrants.
 The Aleutian tern stands out from its congeners because it is the only species to show an annual migratory behaviour between a subarctic breeding zone and tropical wintering areas in the South Pacific.
 Only a very small number of Charadriiformes breeding in Alaska appear to have a connection to East Asia.
 In December 2017, they were spotted for the first time on Australia's eastern coast.